wmakley/wmakley.github.io/_drafts/what-is-a-service-object.md

 2. Handle failure cases clearly and concisely.
 3. Assist with orchestrating complex relational data.
 4. Keep side effects contained and clearly labeled.
+5. Provide benefits that exceed the added complexity of an entirely new layer.

 ## 1. Be the single obvious piece of code to change with regard to its function.